Dafydd Jenkins (rugby union): Wales

 On 14 November 2022, Jenkins was called up for Wales as injury cover in the 2022 Autumn Internationals.

 Jenkins made his international debut on 19 November 2022, coming off the bench against Georgia.

 On 17 January 2023, Jenkins was named in the Wales squad for the 2023 Six Nations Championship.
 He made his Six Nations debut on 4 February 2023, coming off the bench against Ireland.
 The following week, Jenkins made his first start for Wales, against Scotland.

 On 16 January 2024, in the absence of Jac Morgan through injury, Jenkins was named captain of the Wales squad for the 2024 Six Nations Championship.
 In his debut as captain, Wales lost 26-27 in their opening game of the tournament.
 Despite losing, their performance was praised having come back from being 27-0 down.

 Jenkins missed the 2024 end-of-year rugby union internationals due to knee and shoulder surgery, and the 2025 Wales rugby union tour of Japan owing to a back injury.

+The 2025 Six Nations saw Jenkins' selection and subsequent return after injury.
+He started every match, except against Italy.

+Jenkins was named in the squad for the 2025 end-of-year rugby union internationals.
+He started against Argentina, Japan and New Zealand.

+Jenkins was named in the squad for the 2026 Six Nations by Steve Tandy.

+Jenkins was ruled out of the 2026 Nations Championships due to a shoulder injury that he sustained during the PREM rugby final.